subhh/HOS-OAI-Dashboard/README.md

 EXCEPT FOR LINK TO APT REPOSITORY you may use this installation guide: https://www.tecmint.com/install-mysql-8-in-ubuntu/

+#### Tomcat, Java, Git, Maven
+These packages can be installed via apt.

 ## Configuration (harvester)
 - Configure the MySQL database: